Hug0Vincent/WEP/README.md

 ## Description

-Python implementation to brute force shared key authentication of the WEP protocol.
+Python script to brute force shared key authentication of the WEP protocol.

 ## Usage